Andre1989/developing-data-products/README.md

+# developing-data-products

-# Interface to simulate the trajectory of a projectile neglecting air resistance
+## Interface to simulate the trajectory of a projectile neglecting air resistance  ##

 Interface to simulate the trajectory of a projectile neglecting air resistance.
 The physical concepts describing the movement can be viewed in the pitch presentation